asdrubalivan/weaviate-creative-writing-assistant/Project.md

 #### **Phase 1: Setup (30 minutes)**
 - [X] Install and configure Weaviate locally or via a cloud provider.
 - [ ] Set up LangGraph with necessary dependencies.
-- [ ] Initialize a FastAPI project for API interactions.
+- [ ] Initialize a Typed CLI project for command-line interactions.

 #### **Phase 2: Database Initialization (20 minutes)**
-- [ ] Define a schema in Weaviate for storing story-related concepts (e.g., themes, genres, and character types).
+- [X] Define a schema in Weaviate for storing story-related concepts (e.g., themes, genres, and character types).
-- [ ] Populate Weaviate with sample data for testing (e.g., predefined ideas, literary concepts).
+- [X] Populate Weaviate with sample data for testing (e.g., predefined ideas, literary concepts).

 #### **Phase 3: LangGraph Workflow Design (30 minutes)**
 - [ ] Create a LangGraph workflow for the following: